Seattle Mariners: 1993–present

 In January 2015, the team announced a new alternate uniform to be worn for Sunday home games.
 This cream-colored "fauxback" uniform features the current logo and lettering style in a royal blue and gold color scheme, a throwback to the original team colors.
 Unlike the rest of the uniform set, the back of the jersey does not display the player name.
 The cap features the current cap logo in the throwback colors.

 In January 2019, the Mariners announced a new home and away uniform to be worn during spring training.
 The jersey has a design similar to their home white jerseys but features a powder blue throwback to the team colors during the 1980s.
 The cap has the usual navy blue color, but with a logo that features the signature compass rose and with a large M in the center.

 For the 2023 season, MLB and Nike have instituted a "four plus one" model for team uniforms, consisting of a home uniform, away uniform, two alternate uniforms, and a City Connect uniform featuring "color schemes and logos that pay homage to a team's city."
 The Mariners confirmed that they will replace the gray jerseys with the navy blue jerseys as their standard away uniforms for the 2023 season.
 The team will also stop using the powder blue jerseys during spring training.
 The choice to remove the gray and powder blue jerseys was based on feedback from players and fans, according to Kevin Martinez, the Mariners senior vice president of marketing and communications.

 The Mariners' City Connect uniform is a visual nod to Seattle's baseball history.
 The jersey includes a sleeve patch featuring Mount Rainier and the letters "PNW," an acronym for Pacific Northwest.
 The jersey also includes the inaugural colors of the team and the word "Seattle" across the chest lettering reminiscent of the Seattle Pilots.
 The jersey is paired with a cap that has new design of the trident logo and black pants.
 This uniform is primarily worn during Friday home games.
 The team wore the City Connect uniform more frequently in 2024, since they won most of their games in the alternates.
-In the 2025 season, the Mariners partnered with Nintendo of America to have the Nintendo “racetrack” logo on the sleeve of the home game jersey and the logo of Nintendo on the sleeve of the away game jersey.
+In the 2025 season, the Mariners partnered with Nintendo of America to have the company's "racetrack" logo on the sleeve of the home game jersey and the logo of Switch 2 on the sleeve of the away game jersey.

+For the 2026 season, the team announced a new black-and-cream alternate uniform modeled on that of the Seattle Steelheads, the city's Negro league team between 1944 and 1946.
+This uniform replaces the Sunday home uniform introduced in 2015.